-There is a saying that says if you want something, give it sincerely to someone else.
+There is a saying that says if you want something, give it sincerely to someone else, and I think that this applies to loneliness.
 Cheer Up the Lonely Day is an opportunity to make a lonely person happy and consequently, yourself.

 Approximately 1 in 5 Canadian seniors can be classified as lonely or dissatisfied with life according to Stats Can.
 Stress, isolation and social exclusion increase the risk of poor health and loneliness, and may even act as predictors of early death.

 People can become lonely for any number of reasons, regardless of their age.
 Some people are lonely because they don’t feel like they fit in, while others may become lonely after the death of a loved one.
 Other people might just suffer from an illness that doesn’t allow them to see many people.
 Children with family troubles will often become lonely as a result of the tough issues they face at home.